fredrikaverpil/neotest-golang/README.md

 ## 🚧 Pre-release

 This neotest adapter is under heavy development and considered beta.
+I'm, however, dogfooding myself with this project, as I use it daily as a full-time Go developer.

 My next focus areas: